StatusCritical/benchmark_tool/README.md

 Test 9: File Writing\
     Writes a matrix to a file on the disk.\
 Test 10: Fibonacci The Second\
-    Just fibonacci in the other direction.
+    Calculates The Fibonacci Sequence in the other direction.

 Logs:\
 Each test will have it's own log, stored in an auto created file called scoresN.txt, N being the test number.\